Literary Translator

 Translator’s note

-A beautiful book that moved me deeply to translate.
-As a mother, I felt pregnant all over again while working on it.
-I wish I had read this book before giving birth to my daughter.
+I am a mother, and while working on this book, I felt pregnant all over again.
+I only wish I had read it before giving birth to my daughter.

-Ina May inspires, teaches, and nurtures — and should be read by every woman planning to give birth, regardless of how they wish to experience that moment.
+Ina May inspires, teaches, and embraces — and should be read by every woman planning to give birth, regardless of how she wishes to experience that moment.
 I feel honored to have translated this work.

 Simplicity Parenting